 One of the most underrated (and sadly, undervalued) things in our society is the art of listening.
-No, not just listening….the art of paying attention.
+By this I mean….the art of truly paying attention.
 What does this mean?

 Truly listening to someone implies